GabriellaMosca/PollenGrain_indentation/README.md

 # PollenGrain_indentation
-To use the model, either install the provided MorphoMechanX package (part of the MorphoDynamX modeling software, precompiled for Linux Mint 19 and Ubuntu 20) or require the software here: www.morphomechanx.org.
+To use the model, either install the provided MorphoMechanX package (part of the MorphoDynamX modeling software, precompiled for Linux Mint 19 and Ubuntu 20) or require the software here: www.morphomechanx.org (the software has been tested to run against the commmit version ba3c1c73).
 NOTE: you will need Cuda installed (https://docs.nvidia.com/cuda/index.html).

 1) To install MorphoMechanX from package, download the one compatible with your distribution on your computer system.